 Can I give away my property tax free?

-If you inherit a property and wish to sell it, you should first have the executor transfer it into your name by way of an Assent.
-The selling process after the Assent is completed is the same as a standard sale, and you can learn more about this when you download our handy conveyancing guide.
+If you inherit a property and wish to sell it, you should first have the executor transfer it to your name by way of an Assent.
+The selling process after the Assent is completed in the same way as a standard sale.

 Disclaimer: This article is for informal and general advice on inheritance tax.